Mariner 36 in Falmouth in November 2019

 nav lights 0x03 12V high pri 15A When the NAV lights are on the compass light on steering pedestal will also be on as well as some red courtesy lights.

 systems cockpit lights 0x11 12V med pri 5A Cockpit lights will be switched in the cockpit and should be under 1A with red lighting and white lighting switched within the cockpit.
-Minimal red courtesy lights will be connected to the nav circuit.
+Minimal red courtesy lights will be connected to the nav lights circuit.

 storage lights 0x12 12V med pri 5A The storage light circuit will lead to switched lighting in the engine (motor) compartment, storage portions of the sizeable aft bilge area, and switched lighting for wiring, breakers, and systems in this area.